 If you don’t have an appropriate book or want to have the newest guidelines, or you’re thinking of selling your products, you can look at the IFRA’s Standards page for consumer cosmetic products safety recommendations.
 Search under the “Standards library” and click “+” (this will show details) in the search results table.
 For example, if you type in “lemon” and click “+” at the “Lemon oil cold pressed” search result, you will see this:

 This means that the maximum recommended level for the dermal application of the cold pressed lemon essential oil is 2% (on a weight-per-weight basis).
-You will also notice that this limit is due to known phototoxic compounds in that oil and that you should take into account their combined effect when using multiple phototoxic materials (all citrus oils, as well as some others such as angelica or cumin, are phototoxic).
+You will also notice that this limit is due to known phototoxic compounds in that oil and that you should take into account their combined effect when using multiple phototoxic materials (expressed citrus oils except sweet orange oil, and some others such as angelica or cumin, are phototoxic).

-Note however that only a few natural extracts are listed in the standards library, and you will likely have to search by individual toxic or sensitising compounds, which act as limiting substances.
+Note however that only a few natural extracts are listed in the standards library, and you will likely have to search by individual toxic or sensitising constituents, which act as limiting substances.
 This makes sense as their quantities can vary significantly from batch to batch.
-For example, if your oil has 33% citral and the safety limit for citral is 0.6% for a leave-on topical application (Category 4), you should dilute to 100/33 = 3*0,6% = 1,8% max.
+For example, if your oil has 33% citral (geranial + neral) and the safety limit for citral is 0.6% for a leave-on topical application (Category 4), you should dilute to 100/33 = 3*0,6% = 1,8% max.

 But how can you know which compounds are likely to be limiting for specific oils?
 Well, there’s no other way but to learn them.